Smoothness and other hyperparameter estimation for inverse problems related to data assimilation: Numerical results The code for the experiments can be found in . 0

 \subsection{Case study 1: inverse problem for Navier-Stokes}

-We are interested in comparing pCN and MwG for similar experiments to \cite{kantas_sequential_2014}, where $\alpha$ is assumed to be known and set to either $2$ or $2.2$.
-We produce figures in the study to compare the performance in initial condition estimation of the MwG to pCN, assuming correct and incorrect values of $\alpha$.
+We are interested in comparing MwG where $\alpha$ is fixed and estimated for similar experiments to \cite{kantas_sequential_2014}, where $\alpha$ is assumed to be known and set to either $2$ or $2.2$.
+We produce figures in the study to compare the performance in initial condition $v_0$ and parameter $\beta^2$ estimation of the MwG assuming correct and incorrect values of $\alpha$ and estimating $\alpha$.
 For the PDE solver, we will use a spectral Galerkin method.
 We consider the finite dimensional projection onto the Hilbert space spanned by $\{\psi_{k}\}_{k\in\mathbb{L}_{n}}$ where $n\in \mathbb{N}\setminus\{0\}$ and $\mathbb{L}_{n} = \{(k_{1}, k_{2}) \in \mathbb{Z}^{2}\setminus\{0\}: \text{max}(|k_{1}|, |k_{2}|) < n/2\}$.
 We refer to the size of the implied mesh, $d_u$, as the dimensionality of u.
 We observe that $A$ is diagonalized in $U$ with eigenvalues $\{\lambda_{k}\}_{k\in \mathbb{Z}^{2}\setminus{\{0\}}}$, where $\lambda_{k} = |k|^{2}$.
 Periodic boundary conditions allow the use of spectral Galerkin methods when solving the Navier-Stokes PDE numerically with Fast Fourier Transforms (FFTs).
 When facing different boundary conditions or forcing, we would use Finite Elements techniques or other methods \cite{girault_finite_1986}.
 Convolutions arising from products in the nonlinear term are computed via FFTs on our mesh with additional antialiasing using double-sized zero padding.
 In addition, exponential time differencing is used as in \cite{cox_exponential_2002} to deal with the resulting stiff system, whereby an analytical integration is used for the linear part, together with an explicit numerical Euler integration scheme for the nonlinear part.

 For the mesh $n={32}$, the number of observations is set to $T=5$ and for the observation grid $\Upsilon=16$.
 We have set $f(x)=\nabla^\bot \cos((5, 5)'\cdot x),\; \tau^2 =0.2$.
 We consider $N= 8\cdot10^5$ iterations and have found the optimal learning rate to be around $0.999$ and $0.998$ in a stationary ($\eta=0.1, \delta=1$) and "chaotic" regime ($\eta=0.02, \delta=0.02$) respectively.
 For the true initial condition and observations, we use a similar synthetic dataset, generated from a random sample of the prior with $\alpha=2.2,\, \beta^2=1.2$.
 We use $\pi(\beta^2)= \text{IG}(1.5,2.5)$.